oatya/Work-with-a-Dev-Team/README.md

 After we’ve learned to design manual test cases, creating & executing test cycles, making reports, and presenting the results we've worked with other developers on a project.
 This project took two weeks to finish, so we had plenty of time to practice our communication and teamwork skills besides the technicalities.

-The main challenge was be to support a development team’s work with QA activities.
+The main challenge was to support a development team’s work with QA activities.
 We've written tests for their ongoing project, handled the test cases in Zephyr Scale as usual, created cycles, executed them, and of course created a report.

 We had to collect the requirements from the development team.